How Much Calcium and Magnesium Should You Take?

 Bone health is dependent on estrogen status in women, vitamin D levels, magnesium, calcium, boron, inositol, silicon, and K2.
 In post-menopausal women, estrogen levels that become too low drastically affect bone density.
 Vitamin D absorption and utilization goes down after age 50 and supplementation may be necessary based on your sun exposure.
 Research shows that the estrogenic qualities of hops in beer promote bone density in post-menopausal women.
 This shows that phytoestrogen-rich food may help promote bone density by enhancing estrogen activity.

-Fish with bones, sea vegetables, wild greens, bone broths and days in the sun provided plenty of bone-building materials for the hunter-gatherers.
+Fish with bones, sea vegetables, wild greens, dark green vegetables, bone broths and days in the sun provided plenty of bone-building materials for the hunter-gatherers.
 In fact, rickets showed up in the Neolithic age from a deficiency of vitamin D and impaired calcium metabolism despite the introduction of dairy into the diet.
-We now know that bones require much more than calcium, magnesium, and vitamin D. They also require vitamin C, boron, inositol, silicon, K1
+We now know that bones require much more than calcium, magnesium, and vitamin D. They also require vitamin C, boron, inositol, silicon, K1 and K2

 According to the book Neolithic by Susan Foster McCarter:

 Like most people, you may have always assumed that hunter-gatherers were usually hungry, tired and sick; and that things were much better once people began producing their food and living in permanent villages.
 In fact, the opposite is true: hunter-gatherers were extremely healthy and Neolithic farmers were not.
 Paleopathologists tell us that foragers had excellent teeth, they were rarely malnourished, they were taller than most people today, and they didn’t suffer from endemic or epidemic diseases.